gold mines in india

 • Dependency on Gold Imports and Its Impact on India’s Trade Deficit:

-Gold mining, while not the largest contributor to the economy, is an essential industry for regional employment and national reserves.
+While gold mining is not the most significant contributor to the economy, it is an essential industry for regional employment and national reserves.
 Addressing challenges like low production and heavy reliance on imports can further strengthen its economic role.

 Environmental Impact of Gold Mining in India